Child abuse - the local authority complaints procedure

 Write or speak to your social worker.
 If a discussion with your social worker hasn’t put your mind at rest, you should write or speak to the chair of the child protection conference.
 They should be able to explain how and why decisions were made.
 Notes will be taken as a record of this meeting and sent to you, with a letter confirming the outcome.

-If you aren’t happy with the results of the Stage One procedure, you can go on to Stage Two.
+If you aren’t happy with the results of the Stage 1 procedure, you can go on to Stage 2.

 If you’re still unhappy, your complaint will be referred to someone in a more senior position to the chair, normally their manager.

 If the problem isn’t sorted out at this stage, you have the right to ask for an independent review.
-This can be carried out by a panel made up of senior officers from the agencies represented on the Local Safeguarding Children Board (LSCB).
+This can be carried out by a panel made up of senior officers from the agencies represented by the Safeguarding Partners.

 They will first of all look at whether the conditions for making a complaint are met, for example, if you’re within the time limit.
 If they think that the conditions aren’t met, they will tell you of this decision, and the reasons why.